AndreMIsidoro/vulnerabilities/webservers/file_inclusion/README.md

 We can do this because even if allow_url_include and allow_url_fopen are set to "Off", PHP will not prevent the loading of SMB URLs.

+## Interesting files to disclose - Linux

+/proc/self/cmdline

+	contains the command-line arguments used to start the currently running process.
+Usually will containt the current active folder.

 ## See Also

 	https://book.hacktricks.xyz/pentesting-web/file-inclusion